 God's dramatic involvement in the world begins the Scriptures, how the canon was collected, and the purpose and use of the Scriptures within the Christian life.
-Credits: 2.00

-Prerequisite: EXE411
+Credits: 2.00 Prerequisite: EXE411

-COURSENO.
-12 EXE413

-New Testament Theology
+COURSE NO. 12 EXE413 New Testament Theology

 God's mission to save the world culminates in the incarnation, death and resurrection of His Son.
 With the creation of the New Israel on Pentecost, the church took the story of the Gospel to the far reaches of the world.
 This course will explore the theology of the New Testament with special emphasis on the themes that emerge as the New Testament writers tell the master story.
-Credits: 2.00 Prerequisite: EXE412

-COURSENO.
-13 HIS411

-The Lutheran Reformation
+COURSE NO. 13 HIS411 The Lutheran Reformation

 The Reformation was a recovery of the biblical story that resulted in a concomitant preaching revival.
-This course will demonstrate how the creedal and biblical narrative was at times hidden or lost in the centuries preceding the Reformation, how it was recovered by Martin Luther and the Reformation, and how it is proclaimed today.
-Credits: 2.00 Prerequisite: EXE413
+This course will demonstrate how the creedal and biblical narrative was at times hidden or lost in the centuries

-COURSENO.
-14 PRA415
+COURSE NO. 14 PRA415